TranLuongBang/CNN_Covid19_Detection/README.md

 **Dataset Description**

 In order to evaluate the performance of our feature extracting and classifying approach, I use the pubic dataset of Xray images provided by Dr.Joseph Cohen avaivable from github repository.
-I use the available 180 chest X-ray images of COVID-19 positive cases (1) and 200 image of healthy cases from Kaggle Chest X-ray Image dataset available (2)
+I use the available 180 chest X-ray images of COVID-19 positive cases (1) and 200 images of healthy cases from Kaggle Chest X-ray Image dataset available (2)

 ![](Report.009.png)